 Send a Regular Newsletter to Your Social Network Contacts

-Sending your contacts an interesting, valuable, and consistent newsletter can keep you top of mind and active in your network.
-When done tastefully and with care, these professional (and sometimes personal) e-mail blasts can reconnect old contacts and build stronger relationships.
-Plus sending a newsletter really doesn’t take much time or effort.
+Sending your contacts an interesting, valuable, and consistent newsletter can keep you top of mind and active in your network during a job search.
+When done tactfully and with care, these professional (and sometimes personal) e-mail blasts can reconnect old contacts and build stronger relationships.

 How to set up your e-mail newsletter system

-The MailChimp e-mail newsletter system is completely free to include up to 2,000 people from your contact list.
-Also the user interface is intuitive, and the newsletter templates are really nice.
+MailChimp is a good e-mail newsletter system because you can include up to 2,000 people from your contact list for free.
+The user interface is intuitive, and the newsletter templates are really nice.
 After you sign up for MailChimp, follow these steps to set up your e-mail newsletter system:

-Set up your e-mail list by clicking on Lists from the top ribbon and then clicking on Create List.
+Set up your e-mail list by clicking on Create List.

 Import your list of contacts into MailChimp.